IgboDictionary/yorubaname-dashboard/README.md

 To run the development server on a custom port(eg: `http://localhost:4201`), run `ng serve --port 4201`

+To connect the dashboard to the website-apis, follow the instructions in this [Read Me](https://github.com/Yorubaname/yorubaname-website)

 To get more help on how to use Angular CLI, type `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).